Arbitron Keeps Dividend Steady

-Media and marketing research firm Arbitronannounced today its fourth-quarter dividend of $0.10 per share, the same rate it's always paid since 2005.
+Media and marketing research firm Arbitronannounced today its third-quarter dividend of $0.10 per share, the same rate it's always paid since 2005.

 Arbitron is in the process of merging with Nielsen Holdings.
-If the transaction is completed before December 16, the dividend will be prorated at a rate of $0.001098901 per share per day for each day after September 17, the record date for its previous dividend.
+If the transaction is completed before September 16, the dividend will be pro-rated at a rate of $0.0010989010989011 per share per day for each day after June 17, the record date for its previous dividend.